Frequently Asked Questions

 May I visit without any children?

-Yes, adults are welcome to take a short tour of the Museum space.
-Adults, including special needs adults, can be accommodated just by calling 801-394-9663 or asking for a Manager when you arrive at the Welcome Desk.
+All adults must be accompanying children to the Museum, but adults are welcome to take a pre-scheduled, short tour of the Museum space.
+Adults, including special needs adults, can generally be accommodated by calling 801-394-9663 in advance.